 - a.
-Tree removal shall be the minimum necessary to balance protection of the critical area or shoreline buffer with protection of life and property. - b.
-The critical area or shoreline buffer shall be replanted as determined by the Department.
+Tree removal shall be the minimum necessary to balance protection of the shoreline with protection of life and property. - b.
+The shoreline shall be replanted as determined by the Department.
+Replacement plantings shall be designed and located to replace the function being lost.
 Except where determined otherwise, a replanting ratio of at least 1:1 (planted: removed) shall be a standard requirement; - c.
-The Department shall coordinate with the property owner and WDFW as determined necessary to assure habitat protection.
-Habitat needs may require leaving the fallen tree within the buffer area or leaving a high stump for wildlife habitat; - d.
+Habitat needs may require leaving the fallen tree within the buffer area or leaving a high stump for wildlife habitat in areas with more intact ecological function.
+The Department may coordinate with the property owner and WDFW as determined necessary to assure habitat protection; - d.
 The Department may require a site visit to review the proposal, subject to applicable fee requirements in the Thurston County Fee Schedule.
 Alternatively, the Department may request photographs from the applicant to assess the situation. - e.
-If a site visit is not adequate to evaluate the proposed removal, the Department may require the applicant to consult with a professional forester or a certified arborist prior to tree removal. - 5.
+If a site visit is not adequate to evaluate the proposed removal, the Department shall require the applicant to consult with a professional forester or a certified arborist prior to tree removal. - 5.
 Property line fencing.
-Property owners may install fences within shoreline buffers to delineate property boundaries, subject to other applicable regulations.
-Fences shall not encroach waterward of the OHWM.
+Property owners may install fences within shoreline buffers to delineate property boundaries.
+In addition to applicable regulations in other titles of Thurston County Code, fences shall be subject to the following: